microsoft/ebpf-for-windows-demo/cilium/load_balancer/docs/CiliumL4LBSetup.md

 This section describes how to configure the Windows backend nodes.
 For DSR mode, backend nodes will receive an IP-in-IP packet, and we need some eBPF program to decap those packets.
 On Windows backend nodes, the demo will use an XDP sample program (ebpf-for-windows/decap_permit_packet.c at master · microsoft/ebpf-for-windows (github.com) to decap IP-in-IP packets.
 The sample is present in eBPF-for-Windows project.
 Following are the steps to setup the Windows backend nodes:

-1. Enable test signing on the node by running command ``"bcdedit -set testsigning on"``
+1. Enable test signing on the node by running command ``"bcdedit -set testsigning on"``.
+This command needs to be run as Administrator.
 2. Create a folder ``C:\ebpf`` and copy the all the files from the `ebpf-for-windows` build directory mentioned above to ``C:\ebpf``
 3. Go to ``C:\ebpf`` and execute ``"install_ebpf.bat"``.
 This will install the ebpf-for-Windows framework.
 4. Load the XDP decap program using command ``netsh ebpf add program decap_permit_packet.o pinpath=ipip_decap``
 5. Add VIP ``40.1.1.1`` to loopback interface.
 6. Enable ``weakhost send`` and ``weakhost receive`` on both loopback and the external interface using the following command: ``Set-NetIPInterface -ifIndex <ifindex> -WeakHostSend Enabled -WeakHostReceive Enabled``
 7. Once ebpf is installed on Windows backend node, install IIS on the Windows backend from the server manager and configure a website.
-8. A sample html page is present in the repository [here](../html/index.html).
-This sample can be used and modified for each backend node for this demo.
+8. A sample html page is present in this repository [here](../html/index.html).
+This sample can be modified and used for each backend node in this demo.

 #### Setup Linux Backend Node(s)

 As with Windows backend node, for DSR mode, the Linux backend node also requires some eBPF program to decap IP-in-IP packets.
 The demo uses a TC based eBPF program to decap the IP-in-IP packets.
 The sample eBPF program is available in [Cilium repository here](https://github.com/cilium/cilium/blob/ba4e73d86dc36f5c5cbe5f17cf00b07ba4a983ff/test/l4lb/test_tc_tunnel.c).
-A compiled object file (compiled on Ubuntu Linux) is also checked-in in the repository [here](../decap/test_tc_tunnel.o).
+A compiled object file (compiled on Ubuntu Linux) is also checked-in in this repository [here](../decap/test_tc_tunnel.o).

 Following are the steps / commands to setup the Linux backend node:
 1. Install nginx and setup a basic web page.
 The sample web page can be used to create the basic web page.